-Keep a record of your symptoms and tell your doctor about them and how you are experiencing them.
+Please keep a record of your symptoms and tell your doctor about them and how you are experiencing them.
 One way to do this is to keep a symptom diary.

-Your diary should include any symptoms you are experiencing, what you have eaten and how long before or after a meal, the symptoms occur.
+Your diary should include any symptoms you are experiencing, what you have eaten and how long before or after a meal the symptoms occur.
 This information will help your doctor make a diagnosis.

 These glucose sources often correct hypoglycemia briefly, but then another drop of blood sugar follows.